garethjohnsdesign/michellekellystyle.com/_projects/london-cabin.markdown

 - "/uploads/hackney-apartment-09.jpg"
 architect: Mad Atelier
 contractor: Mirz Construction
-is-featured: true
+is-featured: false
 layout: project
 ---

-Creating a stylish and artistic space insuring not only a very individual look but also meeting the needs of a family with two small children.
-Producing a unique and fun living environment for entertaining friends and raising a family.
+Working with the owners to create a unique and charming cosy  one bedroom cabin